Sports Analytics

 This 9-week program includes two distinct areas of engagement:

-Five weeks of paid, hands-on research & learning in advanced statistics, where students explore real sports data sets to solve real problems
+Five weeks of paid, hands-on research & learning in advanced statistics, exploring real sports data sets to solve real problems

 Four weeks of paid work experience as a teaching assistant for Moneyball Academy and Moneyball Academy: Training Camp